 A full programme will be released prior to the event, with sneak peeks and teases via our social media channels.
 The event will start at 6pm and run through to 9pm Friday and Saturday nights.
 There will be entertainment throughout the entire evening, so don’t fret about missing out.

 Is there an admission fee?

-There is a $5 charge per person (under three years are free).
+There is an entry charge of $5 + booking fee per person (under three years are free).
 This is required to cover event expenses, to pay artists and performers and to cover the cost of our lantern storage.
 See ticketing options on our ticketing page.

 Is there a Pay-it-Forward option?

 Yes, we are partnering with social service agencies to distribute free tickets to families who may need support to attend.
 More info and a link to the Pay-it-forward ticket is on our ticketing page.